lucascmreis/design-sys-boilerplate/README.md

 8. Set an external font in storybook
    - copy the embedded code html
    - past in file preview-head.html in .storybook folder

+### Documentation of tokens
+- We can create docs in storybook with .tsx or .mdx
 ### Todo Components

 - [] Text